h780/Real-time-Twitter-dashboard-using-Snowflake-Microsoft-Azure/README.md

 2. SnowFlake Setup:

   2.1 Go to the website: https://www.snowflake.com/login/ <br>
-  2.2 Click on the tab 'Start for free.'
+  2.2 Click on the tab 'Start for free.' <br>
   2.3 Enter your details and press continue <br>
   2.4 Select a Standard version as we're doing this project as proof of concept. <br>
   2.5 Select the data storage service you want to use.
 I have selected Microsoft Azure because I'll be using Azure Blob Storage for data storage. <br>